Are you sure you want to log out?

 A pelvic exam is usually the next step.
 Your doctor will need to examine the surrounding area for external signs of infection like swelling and redness.

 An estimated 75% of women will be affected at some point in life.
-While fairly common, yeast infections are usually treated within days.
-Severe cases, however, may take up to two weeks.
+While fairly common, yeast infections are usually treated within 7 days.
+Severe cases, however, may take up to 2 weeks.

-Vaginal yeast infections are easy to treat with symptoms eliminated in a few days.
+Vaginal yeast infection is easy to treat with symptoms eliminated in a few days.
 After experiencing any warning sign of infection or illness, you can buy anti-fungal medicines at any drugstore, over the counter (OTC).

 These come in the form of medicated creams, ointments, and vaginal suppository for yeast infection.